italohdc/italohdc.github.io/about.md

 * **1st Place** on Latin American Robotics Competition

-We were **three-time champion** in consecutive years for the Rescue Maze on the Latin America Competition.
+We were **three-time champion** in consecutive years for the Rescue Maze on the Latin American Competition.

 ### 2014